How the helpline started

 Funding was sourced from the Ireland Funds and volunteers were trained.
 All the volunteers are either gay or bisexual themselves and have been trained to be non-judgemental, non-directive, and to offer warmth and understanding to all of the callers.

 The Western Health Board kindly provided office space, and the Helpline was finally launched in September 2003.
-Since then it has operated every Wednesday night from 8.00 p.m. to 10.00 p.m.
+Since then it has operated once a week from 8:00pm to 10:00pm – initially on Wednesday evenings – and then (from January 1st 2013) it was changed to Thursday evenings from 8:00pm to 10pm.

 So Who Rings The Helpline?